Optimization of Modified Quantum Discord in Projector Space: Introduction

 Zero discord is equivalent to finding the set of measurements $\{\Pi^{\scriptscriptstyle{A}}_{j}, \Pi^{\scriptscriptstyle{S}}_{j,i}\}$ for which the density matrix is not disturbed and no information is lost for any other observer unaware of the outcomes.
-However, the set of measurements $\{\Pi^{\scriptscriptstyle{S}}_{j,i}\}$ in S for a given $j$ is dependent on the outcome of the measurement in A. In other words, what outcome one gets for A determines which observable one needs to measure in S. A more classical measure for correlations should answer the question of how much the distribution of a \textit{certain particular observable} in S changes based on the outcome of the measurement in A which leads us to define a mutual information of the form ${J(S:A)}_{\{{\Pi}^{A}_{j},{\Pi}^{S}_{i}\}}$, where
+However, the set of measurements $\{\Pi^{\scriptscriptstyle{S}}_{j,i}\}$ in S for a given $j$ is dependent on the outcome of the measurement in A. Here we would like to make an observation,\\ \\ \textbf{Observation 1} In the zero discord condition for $\delta(S:A)$ what outcome one gets for A determines which observable one needs to measure in S.\\ \\ From the perspective of dynamics this can lead to very absurd grounds because the outcome of say spin up on the first electron means we will measure the momentum of the second electron and if it is spin down we will measure energy in a scenario where energy and momentum do not commute.
+This choice of basis is not there in classical theory and if we have to understand the classical to quantum transition from quantum discord we need an extra set of projectors so that these quantum correlations that are still left at zero discord is removed.
+A more classical measure for correlations therefore, should answer the question of how much the distribution of a certain particular observable in S changes based on the outcome in A which leads us to define the mutual information ${J(S:A)}_{\{{\Pi}^{A}_{j},{\Pi}^{S}_{i}\}}$,